StellarCN/py-stellar-base/README.rst

     :alt: Horizon Version
     :target: https://github.com/stellar/go/releases/tag/horizon-v2.1.0

-py-stellar-sdk is a Python library for communicating with a `Stellar Horizon server`_.
+py-stellar-base is a Python library for communicating with a `Stellar Horizon server`_.
 It is used for building Stellar apps on Python.
 It supports **Python 3.6+** as well as PyPy 3.6+.